angular/angular/aio/content/tutorial/first-app/first-app-lesson-09.md

         <code-example header="Service functions in src/app/housing.service.ts" path="first-app-lesson-09/src/app/housing.service.ts" region="service-functions"></code-example>

+        You will need these functions in a future lesson.
+For now, it is enough to understand that these functions return either a specific `HousingLocation` by id or the entire list.

     1. Add a file level import for the `HousingLocation`.

         <code-example header="Import HousingLocation type in  src/app/housing.service.ts" path="first-app-lesson-09/src/app/housing.service.ts" region="import-housing-location"></code-example>